WeblateOrg/weblate/docs/admin.rst

 You can combine these with :ref:`privileges` into one of following setups:

-* Users can suggest and vote for features, limited group controls what is accepted - enable voting but not autoaccepting and remove privilege from users to save translations.
+* Users can suggest and vote for suggestions, limited group controls what is accepted - enable voting but not automatic accepting and remove privilege from users to save translations.
-* Users can suggest and vote for features, which get automatically accepted once defined number of users agree on this - enable voting and set desired number of votes for autoaccepting.
+* Users can suggest and vote for suggestions, which get automatically accepted once defined number of users agree on this - enable voting and set desired number of votes for automatic accepting.
 * Optional voting for suggestions - you can also only enable voting and in this case it can be optionally used by users when they are not sure about translation (they can suggest more of them).